MTA International: National Studios

 In most countries throughout the world in which there is a presence of the Ahmadiyya Muslim Community there is often a national MTA Studio.
 To date, over 20 studios have been established in various countries which produce content in local languages, such as the studios in Australia, Canada, Germany, Kababir, Mauritius and Indonesia, among others.
 Among these, 11 studios in Africa have been established as part of the MTA International Africa, in countries like Gambia, Ghana, Nigeria.

 United Kingdom

 The first headquarter and studio was established in The London Mosque when it was launched, which then relocated to the Baitul Futuh Mosque complex with two large studios and currently stands as the primary headquarters of the MTA International Network, in South London.
 Following the relocation of the Ahmadiyya headquarters to Islamabad, Tilford, a studio was also established there in September 2021 and consequently became the third studio in the UK.

 United States

-The history of MTA International Studios USA goes back to October 1994 with the establishment of a base station located at the Baitur Rehman Mosque in Silver Spring, Maryland which broadcast programmes to various countries in the Americas.
+The history of MTA International Studios USA goes back to October 1994 with the establishment of a base station and transmission centre located at the Baitur Rehman Mosque in Silver Spring, Maryland which broadcast programmes to various countries in the Americas.
 The earth station in USA is known as "MTA Teleport", which was renamed to "Masroor Teleport", following the inauguration of the renovation of the MTA USA Studios in October 2018.
+It is used to used to broadcast MTA3 Arabic and MTA8 America in the subcontinent.